New Extension of Foster Care Program - For Courts

 - Significant changes to judicial reviews at 17 years of age, as noted in the Legislation.

 - Any child who opts out of extended care, as well as any young adult who is over the age of 18 on January 1, 2014, has the right to opt in to extended care an unlimited number of times.
 However, the young adult will only be accepted back if he or she has not yet achieved permanency and meets the program requirements, e.g., enrollment, or working 80 hours monthly.
 [See the program requirements in § 39.6251, F.S.]
 Young adults with a documented disability are exempted from those requirements.
-Permanency for a young adult is adoption or marriage.
+Permanency for a young adult is adoption.

 - The case worker, group home/foster parent will work closely with each young adult to manage his or her living, education and allowance funds.
 Each case will be treated on an individual basis depending on the responsibility of the young adult.